-- Identity & Representation: This focus area explores how language, literature, writing, and other cultural forms construct and represent diverse identities.
+- Identity & Representation: The Identity & Representation focus area explores how language, literature, writing, and other cultural forms construct and represent diverse identities.
 Students will develop a critical understanding of the intersecting categories that define our identities-race, ethnicity, gender, sexuality, class, ability, and others-and will consider how self and representation are inescapably shaped by power and privilege.
 Students will also explore how to resist hierarchies of identity and representation by envisioning and enacting liberatory forms of selfhood. - National & Transnational Cultures: The National and Transnational Cultures focus area investigates how cultures, texts, literatures, and language are used to define and redefine ideas about place over time.
 This focus also examines how identities, cultures, cultural values, and hierarchies are articulated and contested across different levels such as local, regional, national, transnational, diaspora. - Popular Culture & Cultural Studies: The study of popular culture examines an incredible diversity of mass-produced texts in all media, from traditional (e.g., paper, still photography, television, radio, movies) to emerging (e.g., social media, memes, web-based texts).
-This focus area will take a Cultural Studies approach, which includes examining ways popular culture shapes and is shaped by ideology. - Public & Professional Writing: Students in this focus area will develop critical, theoretical, and practical understandings of writing in public and professional contexts.
-They will also recognize the power of writing as an ideological and cultural force in its many genres, sites, and practices. - Social Justice & Activism: Students in this focus area learn various theories of change, learn about the work of practitioners (writers, artists, journalists, organizers and activists) and how they use their skills to advance equity.
+The Popular Culture & Cultural Studies focus area takes a Cultural Studies approach, which includes examining ways popular culture shapes and is shaped by ideology. - Public & Professional Writing: Students in the Public & Professional Writing focus area will develop critical, theoretical, and practical understandings of writing in public and professional contexts.
+They will also recognize the power of writing as an ideological and cultural force in its many genres, sites, and practices. - Social Justice & Activism: Students in the Social Justice & Activism focus area learn various theories of change, learn about the work of practitioners (writers, artists, journalists, organizers and activists) and how they use their skills to advance equity.
 Students will also engage in multiple kinds of social justice and activism work, from interrogating linguistic systems and their links to power structure to collaborating in community journalism.
 Working from the belief that simply understanding injustice is not enough, this focus area highlights our collective obligation to each other and how we can work towards solidarity, liberation, and justice. - Sustainability & Environmental Humanities: Sustainability means analyzing and designing the environmental, social justice, economic, and cultural systems that will allow future generations of people and other species to flourish.
 Communication, textual histories, culture, and language play a huge part in how communities create and maintain relationships to the land: English studies is thus crucial to solving problems of unsustainable living and imagining sustainable living for future generations.
-Students in this focus area will develop valuable skills in reading, writing, and critical thinking that they can apply to their own actionable projects. - Visual & Digital Rhetoric: Students in this focus area critically examine and produce visual and digital texts, including films, comics, video games, social media platforms, websites, and more.
+Students in the Sustainability & Environmental Humanities focus area will develop valuable skills in reading, writing, and critical thinking that they can apply to their own actionable projects. - Visual & Digital Rhetoric: Students in the Visual & Digital Rhetoric focus area critically examine and produce visual and digital texts, including films, comics, video games, social media platforms, websites, and more.
 Drawing on rhetorical frameworks, students will simultaneously consider how social and cultural forces shape the production, circulation, consumption, and reception of these forms of media and put their knowledge into practice by composing their own visual and digital texts.
 After completing this focus, students will become savvier consumers of the arguments they encounter in digital and visual media, as well as skilled creators of persuasive media texts.